Poellebob/vex_skole_bane_k-rsel/README.md

    - Find the `src/main.cpp` and open it by clicking on it.
    - Connect the vex v5 brain to your computer via usb.
-   - Find the PROS "build and upload" button and click on it.
+   - Find the PROS "build and upload" button in the top right and click on it.

 5. **Run the Code**:
    - Press the play button on the v5 brain.